 Simply beat the butter in the bowl of an electric mixer (or using a hand-mixer) on medium-high speed, until smooth and pale.
 Add in the powdered sugar, vanilla, and milk, continuing to mix on medium-speed until you reach the desired consistency----smooth and fluffy.
-NOTE: Add more milk (1 Tbsp at a time if too thick) or powdered sugar (for more thickness).
+NOTE: Add more milk (1 tablespoon at a time if too thick) or powdered sugar (for more thickness).

 Place the first cake layer on your cake stand and evenly cover the top with buttercream and a few drizzle of salted caramel sauce.
 Now, top with 2nd layer and add more buttercream + salted caramel sauce atop that layer.
 Finally, top with final layer and top with remaining buttercream, spreading it over the tops and sides of cake, evenly and thinly.

 Once fully frosted, add small little designs of the buttercream using a piping bag + tip around the sides and top of cake.
 Chill for 5 minutes to ensure that buttercream sets.
 Drizzle with remaining salted caramel sauce.

 When ready to serve, remove from the refrigerator.
 Slice and enjoy!